May 1, 2025

 • Robustness & Compatibility: Maximize compatibility with assistive technologies.

-Implementing the new ADA digital accessibility requirements is not just a legal obligation, it’s a powerful opportunity for cities to foster inclusivity and equity.
-By making websites and mobile apps accessible, cities can ensure that residents with disabilities have equal access to critical services, resources, and information.
+Implementing the new ADA digital requirements is not just a legal obligation—it’s a powerful opportunity for cities to foster inclusivity and equity.
+By making websites and mobile apps accessible, cities give residents with disabilities equal access to critical services, resources, and information.
 This strengthens civic engagement, improves public trust, and enhances the overall user experience for everyone.
 Embracing these standards signals a city’s commitment to serving all its residents with dignity and fairness, while also reducing legal risks and positioning the city as a leader in digital innovation and accessibility.

 How WSB Can Help

 WSB’s Public Engagement team, certified in ADA communications, is here to make this transition smooth and effective for you.
-We provide a comprehensive suite of services—from auditing websites and mobile apps, web-published documents, and multimedia content to remediating documents for accessibility and training staff on how to create accessible digital materials.
-Our team supports the development of inclusive and plain language communication strategies tailored to your community.
+We offer a comprehensive suite of services—from auditing websites and mobile apps, web-published documents, and multimedia content to remediating documents for accessibility and training staff on how to create accessible digital materials.
+Our team can support the development of inclusive and plain language communication strategies tailored to your community.
 These services are designed to help you quickly get on track to full compliance.

-• Digital Accessibility Audits: Identify areas withsites and mobile apps where your current communications might not be accessible.
+• Digital Accessibility Audits: Identify areas within your websites and mobile apps where your current communications might not be accessible.

 • Content Organization and Archiving: Review, organize, and streamline your digital content by identifying what should be retained, updated, or archived.
 Provide user-friendly templates and best practices to ensure that all future documents are created with accessibility in mind.